DeepNandre/Deep/README.md

-### Hey Folks! 👋
+### Hello Folks! 👋

-I am a 3rd year B.Tech CSE student with a strong interest in DevOps.
+I am a junior year B.Tech CSE student with a strong interest in DevOps.
 I am skilled at Cloud computing and also have a significant interest in

 Information Security.

 Languages Known: Python, C++, Java, SQL

 Email: dnandreim@gmail.com